intermine/im-docs/docs/embedding/apps-c/elastic-med.rst

 .. warning::

     Some of the code block examples on this page feature line numbers.
-Please view the page in a wide-view mode.
+Please view the page in a widescreen mode.

 Initialize Project
 ------------------